-As a result of the implementation of this system, we have experienced certain changes to our processes and procedures which, in turn, result in changes to our internal control over financial reporting.
-While we expect SAP to strengthen our internal financial controls by automating certain manual processes and standardizing business processes and reporting across our organization, management will continue to evaluate and monitor our internal controls as processes and procedures in each of the affected areas evolve.
-For a discussion of risks related to the implementation of new systems, see Item 1A - "Risk Factors - Risks and uncertainties associated with the implementation of information systems may negatively impact our business."
+As a result of these actions, we expect to experience certain changes to our processes and procedures which, in turn, will result in changes to our internal control over financial reporting.
+While we expect these system changes to strengthen our internal financial controls by automating certain manual processes and standardizing business processes and reporting across our organization, management will continue to evaluate and monitor our internal controls as processes and procedures in each of the affected areas evolve.
+For a discussion of risks related to the implementation of new systems, see Item 1A - "Risk Factors - Our business could suffer if our computer systems and websites are disrupted or cease to operate effectively."